Choosing the right format for your medical story

 Consider whether your story would work best with a text-based summary or an omnichannel approach.
 Textual content is ideal for in-depth discussions using multiple sources.
 Multimedia summaries offer greater reach and more opportunities for audience interaction.
 Social media posts and post-event emails are a good idea regardless of the audience or the theme of your campaign.

 Textual formats for medical stories

 There are many textual formats to choose from when planning a medical story.
 Which one is best for you?

-A PLS should be used when your source has many important points to spotlight.
-This format is most effective when the audience has prior knowledge of the subject matter, e.g. professionals with little time to spare.
+You should use a PLS when your source has many important points to spotlight.
+This format is most effective when the audience has prior knowledge of the subject matter, e.g. professionals with little spare time.

 Visual formats for medical stories

 Visual media may seem appealing but should be used judiciously.
 A video is stimulating and interesting and can convey a lot of information in a short space of time.
 Keep it concise and compelling, though, or your audience may not watch to the end.
 Videos have broad appeal, but are particularly attractive to digital natives.